The Cumbria Way: An Introduction and Top Tips

 Where can I find accommodation on the Cumbria Way?

-The range of accommodation available in the Lake District is wide.
+There is a great range of accommodation available in the Lake District.
 Most stage starts and finishes on this route, being sizeable tourist destinations, will be no exception to this rule.
 Even in Great Langdale there are three pubs, a handful of places offering B&B and some campsites.

 Stage 1 - Ulverston to Coniston